 Some small issues I did have though, included their reconnecting option.
 It’s great that they have included it, ’cause the original just plain sucked balls when you lost a player – but not so anymore!…If it actually worked properly.
 All the times I’ve disconnected, it’s never once been able to find the game to reconnect, and that’s assuming it does try after I click the option for it.

 My one other problem I have, is the leaver problem.
 It was a huge thing in the original, as I just mentioned, but let’s face it, we do all have lives and things to do.
 Sometimes an emergency arises, there’s a power outage, whatever.
 If you “abandon” a game, you get branded with the Mark of the Leaver (nothing too sinister, really), but it essentially means you get placed into the lowest priority matchmaking.

 For a twenty-four hour period.
 Now that’s just plain annoying.
 I had some real world stuff to deal with, and had to AFK in a game.
 Granted, the game was well and truly unwinnable at that point, but the fact that I abandoned the game, in their eyes, and got booted, means I was literally unable to play the matchmaking for the next day.
 Here’s hoping they tone that down a little, seems a bit severe to me.

 Overall, I am pleasantly surprised, it’s nice to see the heroes of old brought back and looking awesome.
 The real thing is still a far way off, it’s been stated that the game won’t be released until all the heroes are ported over.
 It will be interesting to see where they go from here.

-Obviously, I’d like to see the technical issues fixed, and maybe that leaver business addressed a little less drastically, but it will be exciting to see how it does as it gets closer to that finished product!
+Obviously, I’d like to see the technical issues fixed, and maybe that leaver business addressed a little less dramatically, but it will be exciting to see how it does as it gets closer to that finished product!